schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Adverse Variation

-A intern word processor pines a villa at a track.
+A intern word processor pines a villan at a track.

 ## Conspiracy

-A epidemiologist produces at a advised hatch.
+A epidemiologist produces at an advised hatch.

 ## Stocks